 All I know is that you’ve gotta be in love with your life, every single second of it.
 You can’t just wake up in the morning, you’ve gotta want to wake up in the morning.
 You’ve gotta find what you love and run with it, no matter what it is, no matter how absurd it seems, no matter how many people tell you it’s selfish – you are totally in control of your happiness.
 Little things will phase you and there’ll always be negativity to avoid but it really is a lot simpler than we think.
 Of course we can’t do ‘whatever we want’: I can’t get on a plane out of the country tomorrow because I have university assignments due in.
 I can’t model for Victoria’s Secret because I am a 5 foot 5 average looking human.
 I can’t even drive to the supermarket right now because I don’t have a licence… (seriously, Tara, please take your driving test).
 We are ALWAYS going to be confined by our limitations but that’s no reason to be defined by them and that’s precisely where my motivation comes from.
 I’m not going to grow old and remember the time that I gave a cracking presentation on Russian government reforms or the time I correctly conjugated a Spanish verb but I am going to remember the time I spent actually living in those countries… that’s what really matters.

 I don’t think I’ve changed this year (aside from the fact that I started with 0 piercings and now I have 5… sorry Mom) but I do think I’ve grown up a lot.
 People joke about ‘finding yourself’ when you travel, and what I’m about to say will sound incredibly cliché, but I did to some extent.
 I’ve learnt a whole bunch of stuff about myself and I’ve never felt more comfortable in my own skin.
 I’m done with justifying my music habits (The haters gonna hate, hate, hate, hate, hate), my eating habits (Pizza or abs?
 Pizza), my drinking habits (I dance better sober… honestly), or even my life habits (My Converse have holes in them but I spent all of my money on plane tickets and can’t afford new shoes).
 I’m proud of who I am….
 I am proud to say that I eat peanut butter out of jars with my finger, that my pyjamas have Teenage Mutant Ninja Turtles on them and that I take a small stuffed Stitch toy everywhere I go.
-I have no idea how to take a good selfie, my nose is still a little bit broken, my hair is always messy and one of my ears is way smaller than the other but I can draw, juggle, play the piano and tell good stories (not at the same time, admittedly) so does any of that stuff really matter?
+I have no idea how to take a good selfie, my nose is still a little bit broken, my hair is always messy and one of my ears is way smaller than the other but I can still contribute a ton of good to this world so does any of that stuff really matter?
 This year has taught me that you’ve just gotta be unapologetically yourself.
 So, if that makes me the girl who can live out of a backpack for 3 months (cold showers, tents and all) but freaks out when she leaves the house without her Tiffany necklace then I’m totally OK with that.